Daniel-Halls/NFACT/README.md

   -c COMPONENTS, --components COMPONENTS
                         Number of component to be retained following the PCA.
 Default is 1000 -p PCA_TYPE, --pca_type PCA_TYPE
                         Which type of PCA to do before ICA.
-Options are 'pca' which is sckit learns default PCA or 'migp' (MELODIC's Incremental Group-PCA dimensionality).
+Options are 'pca' which is sckit learns default PCA or 'migp' (MELODIC's
+                        Incremental Group-PCA dimensionality).
 Default is 'pca' as for most cases 'migp' is slow and not needed.
                         Option is case insensitive.
   -S, --sign_flip       nfact_decomp by default sign flips the ICA distribution to reduce the number of negative values.
+Use this
-Use this option to stop the sign_flip
+                        option to stop the sign_flip

 Basic NMF with volume seeds usage:
     nfact_decomp --list_of_subjects /absolute path/sub_list \
                  --seeds /absolute path/seeds.txt \
-                 --dim 50

 Basic NMF usage with surface seeds:
     nfact_decomp --list_of_subjects /absolute path/sub_list \
                  --seeds /absolute path/seeds.txt \
                  --roi /absolute path/rois

+NMF usage with surface seeds with different dims and reduced NMF-sso iterations:
+    nfact_decomp --list_of_subjects /absolute path/sub_list \
+                 --seeds /absolute path/seeds.txt \
+                 --roi /absolute path/rois
                  --dim 50
+                 --iterations 10

 ICA with config file usage:
     nfact_decomp --list_of_subjects /absolute path/sub_list \